Dig for Fire: Release

 The single version of "Dig for Fire" is mixed differently from the album version and also contains some overdubs.

 Music video

 The song was promoted with a music video that also featured another Bossanova track, the brief "Allison", a tribute to jazz musician Mose Allison.
 The combination of the two songs was a compromise, as Elektra wanted a video for "Dig for Fire," while Francis, in calling the song a "bad Talking Heads imitation," pushed for "Allison" instead.

 The video featured the band riding in motorcycle sidecars during "Dig for Fire," only to cut to the band performing "Allison" live on the field of Amsterdam's Olympisch Stadion.

 Track listing

-All songs written by Black Francis, except where otherwise noted.
+All songs written by Black Francis, except where noted.